Product

 • When your metabolic age is lower than your chronological age, it generally suggests several positive health markers.
 You likely have more lean muscle mass and less body fat, particularly visceral fat.
 Higher muscle mass increases your BMR because muscle tissue is metabolically active, meaning it burns calories even when you're sitting on the couch.

 • A younger metabolic age also typically indicates better insulin sensitivity, which means your body efficiently processes glucose and maintains stable blood sugar levels.
-This reduces your risk of developing type 2 diabetes, metabolic syndrome, and cardiovascular disease.
+This is often associated with better blood sugar control and cardiometabolic markers.
 Studies have shown that people with better metabolic health tend to have lower inflammation markers, healthier cholesterol profiles, and better blood pressure readings.

 Metabolic Age vs. Chronological Age: What's the Difference?